near/docs/docs/1.concepts/basics/accounts/account-id.md

 title: Address (Account ID)
 ---

-Every NEAR account is identified by a specific address.
-Based on their name, two types of accounts can be distinguished:
+In NEAR we distinguish two types of [accounts](../introduction.md):
 1. **Named accounts**, with human readable names such as `alice.near`.
 2. **Implicit accounts**, referred by 64 chars (e.g. `98793cd91a3f870fb126f662858[...]`).